hynek/structlog/README.rst

 Output
 ======

-``structlog`` is also very flexible with the final output of your log entries:
+``structlog`` is also flexible with the final output of your log entries:

 - A **built-in** lightweight printer like in the examples above.
   Easy to use and fast.
 - Use the **standard library**'s or **Twisted**'s logging modules for compatibility.
-  In this case ``structlog`` works like a wrapper that formats a string and passes them off into existing systems that won't ever know that ``structlog`` even exists.
+  In this case ``structlog`` works like a wrapper that formats a string and passes them off into existing systems that won't know that ``structlog`` even exists.
   Or the other way round: ``structlog`` comes with a ``logging`` formatter that allows for processing third party log records.
 - Don't format it to a string at all!
   ``structlog`` passes you a dictionary and you can do with it whatever you want.